HighNESS Conceptual Design Report: Volume I: Design of a Very Cold Neutron Source

 \subsubsection{Use of advanced reflectors}

-The use of advanced reflectors for a VCN source was at the beginning of the HighNESS project intended in combination with the liquid deuterium moderator, as discussed in \cref{sec:NDextraction}.
-However in the course of the project we have developed designs where nanodiamonds have also been applied in the full SD$_2$ design, as detailed in \cref{sec:full_SD2}, as well as in the Hybrid design, as described in \cref{sec:combined}
+In the original proposal of the HighNESS project the use of advanced reflectors for a VCN source was intended in combination with the liquid deuterium moderator; this option is discussed in \cref{sec:NDextraction}.
+However, in the course of the project we have developed designs where advanced reflectors, specifically nanodiamonds, have also been applied in combination with SD$_2$, either in the full SD$_2$ design, as detailed in \cref{sec:full_SD2}, or in the hybrid LD$_2$/SD$_2$ design.